 I have written a few articles about leaders simply because I know this is where guys mess up and that means less fish.
 I have been experimenting with leaders of all sizes and brands for over 30 years.

 You should know that not all leader brands rate their leaders properly.
-I catch all kinds of steelhead on 3-pound and 4-pound Drennan leader, not because it’s just a super-strong leader, but because 4-pound Drennan is actually closer to true 8-pound test.
-8-pound leader is usually too thick for trout and they will see the line and not bite.
+I catch all kinds of steelhead on a 3-pound and 4-pound Drennan leader, not because it’s just a super-strong leader, but because a 4-pound Drennan is actually closer to a true 8-pound test.
+An 8-pound leader is usually too thick for trout and they will see the line and not bite.

 Other 4-pound leaders might be closer to a 3-pound test and that means they might break too much, especially if it’s a cheap brand.

 If you just want me to tell you which one to get, I like to use 3-pound and 4-pound Rio FluoroFlex + Tippet for most of my trout fishing.
-Check the prices at Bass Pro Shop, or FishUSA.com, or at Amazon at these links.
+Check the prices at FishUSA.com, or at Trident Fly Fishing.

 Best Weight For Float Fishing For Trout